aslake/family_deep_learning/README.md

 ├── collect_faces.py        # Script for collecting face images for model training ├── inspect_dataset.py      # Script for overview and inspection of image training sets ├── preprocessing.py        # Function for preprocessing of images for training/prediction
-├── train.py                # Script for training of neural net on images in 'treningssett'
+├── train.py                # Script for training of neural net on images in folder 'training_dataset'
 ├── train_history.py        # Function for plotting of model training
-├── predict_folder.py       # Script for testing predictions on images in a given directory ├── predict_video.py        # Script for real-time video stream processing and face recognition using trained models │
+├── predict_folder.py       # Script for testing predictions on images in a given directory ├── predict_video.py        # Script for video stream face recognition using trained model │
 ├── model                   # Neural net models applied │   ├── face_detect         # CNN for face detection